Supporting Australia’s regions to manage established pest animals and weeds

 Target Species: Feral donkeys, feral horses and camels

-Key Activities: This project will build capacity in managing Large Feral Herbivores, such as camels, feral donkeys and feral horses.
-This includes training in ‘Judas animal’ control technologies and aerial platform control of Large Feral Herbivores, conducting demonstration projects in new locations and developing a state-wide Large Feral Herbivores strategy.
+Key Activities: This project built capacity in managing Large Feral Herbivores, such as camels, feral donkeys and feral horses.
+This included training in ‘Judas animal’ control technologies and aerial platform control of Large Feral Herbivores, conducting demonstration projects in new locations and developing a state-wide Large Feral Herbivores strategy.

 Boosting rabbit control in Western Australia